osghaffar/osghaffar.github.io/_posts/2018-8-29-Limits-On-Super-AI.md

 ![deep evolutionary reinforcement learning](/images/derl.png "Deep Reinforcement Learning algorithm comparison")

-As you can see, this new algo (in read) allows the agent to learn much faster, but the total episodes still number in the thousands.
+As you can see, this new algo (in red) allows the agent to learn much faster, but the total episodes required for it to solve the problem still number in the thousands.

 We need an algorithm that allows an agent to learn quickly and efficiently, which will significantly reduce the amount of steps it needs, and thus reduces the amount of data it requires as well.